Find Your Next Engineering Job with Waterstone Human Capital

 Sign up for our newsletter to receive a fresh job list every other week.

 Your resume tells the story of your career.
-As such, it should be engaging, focused and readable.
-We aren't going to write your resume (not for free, anyway*), but we will do our best to tell you how much of what to put where and why.
+As such, it should be engaging, focused and easy to read.
+We won’t write your resume for free—but we will show you what to put where and why.
 Although a good resume is a critical tool in your job search, a low-quality resume can lose you the job.
 Take the time to ensure it’s polished, professional, and ready to impress.

 Check out the sample resume below and download an editable template here.